AbhinavJoe/FinCentrix-A-User-Centric-AI-Financial-Advisor/vmBackend/README.md

 - After cloning, go to the vmBackend directory by running `cd vmBackend` in the terminal.
 - Then, run `npm install` to download all packages.
 - I've not provided the `.env` file for obvious reasons.
-- Make an Azure Storage resource, create a container in the blob storage, and upload the file in the path `Docs/knowledge_base.txt` there.
+- Make an Azure Storage resource, create a container in the blob storage, and upload the file in the path `Docs/knowledge_base.txt` there inside a blob container named `aidata`.
 - Repeat the same for Azure Open AI service.
-- After doing all that, create a `.env` file and add all the necessary env variables there from the `main.j` file.
+- After doing all that, create a `.env` file and add all the necessary env variables there from the `main.js` file.
 - Make sure you have docker installed locally.
 After this, run `docker-compose up`.
 This will pull the relevant dependencies and start docker containers for chromaDB and the main.js file.